SeriousBlueJewel/Belgium-RPlace-Template-2023/README.md

 The size of the images depends on their size.
 If the image is 30PX wide, it will take up 30PX on the R/Place.
+The flag is 33PX wide so be sure to be under this

 ### Color use in R/Place
 The R/Plcae have limited color, here is the color used in it.